Logan0818/DE-zoomcamp-homework-module-1/README.md

     pgadmin needs to connect to "db" as a hostname, which is the service name of postgres port is 5432

-Prepare Data:
+Prepare Data: (a) use jupyter notebook to load data into Postgres.
-use jupyter notebook to load data into Postgres run postgres and pgadmin in the same network
+(b) run postgres and pgadmin in the same network

 3.
     select count(*)